Student Responsibility for Catalog Changes

 - Illegal possession, use, sale or purchase of drugs on any College property.

-- Use or possession of firearms, ammunition, dangerous weapons, substances or materials (except as expressly authorized by the College); or bombs, explosives or explosive, incendiary devices prohibited by law.
+- Use, possession, or threat of firearms, ammunition, dangerous weapons, substances or materials (except as expressly authorized by the College); or bombs, explosives or explosive, incendiary devices prohibited by law.

 - Destruction or theft of College property or another person’s personal property.

-- Possession of intoxicating beverages on College property or entering College property intoxicated.
+- Possession of intoxicating substances on College property or entering College property impaired.

 - Any activities causing a major disruption or disturbance to the College community.

 - Extreme verbal harassment or abuse of anyone on College property.

 - A violation of the Student Conduct Code which the administrator considers a serious violation.

 - Holds on student records, registration, financial aid awards or transcripts.